survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Conclusion

 Source maps can be convenient during development.
 They provide us with better means to debug our applications as we can still examine the original code over a generated one.
-They can be useful even for production usage and allow you to debug issues while serving a client-friendly version of your application.
+They can be valuable even for production usage and allow you to debug issues while serving a client-friendly version of your application.

 To recap:

 * **Source maps** can be helpful both during development and production.
 They provide more accurate information about what’s going on and make it faster to debug possible problems.
 * Webpack supports a large variety of source map variants.
 They can be split into inline and separate source maps based on where they are generated.
-Inline source maps are useful during development due to their speed.
+Inline source maps are handy during development due to their speed.
 Separate source maps work for production as then loading them becomes optional.
-* `devtool: 'source-map'` is the highest quality option making it useful for production.
+* `devtool: 'source-map'` is the highest quality option making it valuable for production.
 * `cheap-module-eval-source-map` is a good starting point for development.
 * If you want to get only stack traces during production, use `devtool: 'hidden-source-map'`.
 You can capture the output and send it to a third party service for you to examine.
 This way you can capture errors and fix them.
 * `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin` provide more control over the result than the `devtool` shortcut.